mstoeckl/latencytool/README.md

 can compare the amounts of lag introduced by various display server combinations.
 With `latency_cv_qt`:

-* X11, no compositing, small window: 25 ms average round trip
+* X11, no compositing, small window: 25ms average round trip
-* X11, no compositing, large window: 30 ms average round trip
+* X11, no compositing, large window: 30ms average round trip
-* kwin_wayland, small window: 45 ms average round trip
+* kwin_wayland, small window: 45ms average round trip
 * sway, small window: 50ms average round trip
 * sway, small window, nested under X11: 43ms average round trip
 * weston, small window: 41ms average round trip

-With `latency_cv_xcb` on X11 without compositing, the average round trip time is reduced to ~24 ms for small windows, and ~25 ms for large windows.
+With `latency_cv_xcb` on X11 without compositing, the average round trip time is reduced to 24ms for small windows, and 25ms for large windows.
+It *also* reduces the average round trip time for sway to 44ms, and weston to 41ms.

+With `latency_cv_wayland` on sway, as a small window, 44ms average round trip time is observed.

 # Installation